pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 #### FPubnubChannelGroupPermissions

-- Read (bool): Presence and history for the group.
+- Read (bool): Presence and history access for the group.
-- Manage (bool): Modify group members.
+- Manage (bool): Modify members of the group.

 #### FPubnubUserPermissions